-That’s why Salud America! at UT Health San Antonio launched the “Juntos, We Can Stop COVID-19” digital communication campaign to help Latino families and workers take action to slow the spread of coronavirus.
+That’s why Salud America! at UT Health San Antonio launched the “Juntos, We Can Stop COVID-19” digital communication campaign in English and Spanish to help Latino families and workers take action to slow the spread of coronavirus.

-The #JuntosStopCovid campaign features culturally relevant fact sheets, infographics, and video role model stories to encourage Latinos to change their public health behaviors.
+The #JuntosStopCovid campaign features bilingual and culturally relevant fact sheets, infographics, and video role model stories to encourage Latinos to change their public health behaviors.

 Share the campaign with your friends, family, and colleagues!